Can teenage Boys Appreciate Classical Music?

 Clean the knives, black the shoes,

-Scrub the kitchen and sweep the flues,
+Scrub the kitchen and sweep

 Help the wife, wash the pots,